vistada/Coursera-Getting-Cleaning-Peer-Project/CodeBook.md

 The tidy data

 1. The tidy data contains 35 object of 68 variables.
-The variables are either mean or standard deviation.
+The variables are either mean or standard deviation along with "Subject ID" and "activity".
 Each column represents a single variable satisfying the tidy data principle.
 2. A row contains an unique combination of Subject ID and activity, s.a. (subject 7 & walking), (subject 8 & walking), (subject 8 & walking_upstairs) satisfying the tidy data principles of "each different observation of that variable should be in a different row."
 3. There is only one final table containing all variables so that no linking of multiple tables are necessary.